 I don’t think it comes as a surprise that a lot of stories in my life revolve around food.
 I think it’s beautiful how a meal has the power to take us back to a certain time.
 And this one is special and is really close to my heart.
 This egg curry is sort of my nana’s recipe.
 I didn’t actually ask him for one, but I’ve tried hard to mimic the taste.

 His preparation was intense, and I’ve as usual taken an easier route, but the flavour reminds me of those days when we would wait patiently at the table for his epic Egg Curry which made for a brilliant lunch and tasted amazing with rice.
 For me, it tastes like heaven and the spicy gravy goes really well with the boiled eggs.
 To top that off, it tastes like nostalgia.Print

-Easy recipe for an Indian favourite where boiled eggs are simmered in a spicy onion and tomato gravy.
-Makes for an easy weeknight dinner or a great Sunday lunch.
+Easy recipe for someone who loves Indian food.
+For this curry, boiled eggs are simmered in a spicy onion and tomato gravy.
+It makes for an easy weeknight dinner or a great Sunday lunch.

 - 2 tablespoons Ghee (or Olive Oil)